Why do I have bladder control issues after my pregnancy?

 Loss of bladder control

-During sports, coughing, sneezing or laughing you can’t control you bladder anymore and you pee a bit.
-The pelvic floor, which is responsible for the controlled closure of the urinary tract, can no longer perform this task under stress.
+During sports, coughing, sneezing or laughing you can’t control your bladder anymore and you leak a bit.
+The pelvic floor, which is responsible for the controlled closure of the urinary tract, can no longer perform this task under pressure.

 Sex after pregnancy